スタスタAppsの英検要約予想問題は、準1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 14

 Some schools are exploring facial recognition systems for security and attendance.
 Cameras can identify students at entrances, record arrival times, and alert staff when unknown individuals enter.
-Supporters say these systems make schools safer and reduce the time teachers spend checking attendance.
+The technology is being considered as schools look for ways to manage safety more efficiently.

 Question 15